 If a translated copy of the license in English cannot be provided, then you need an international driver’s license.

-The types of rental cars you will typically find in Iceland are 2WD, 4WD, vans, and camper vans.
+The types of rental cars you will typically find in Iceland are 2WD, 4WD, and camper vans.
 While there are a decent amount of manual car, there are usually of plenty of automatic cars for those that need that option.

 Renting a Campervan in Iceland